akanadocs/docs-test/sp/database-maintenance.md

 #### MySQL ####

+For MySQL, you will need to create new partitions and drop old partitions each week.
 For sample scripts on MySql download the following zip archive: [sample_scripts.zip](sample_scripts.zip)

 Once satisfied with the scripts, you can set up a cron job to execute it each night.
 For example, configuring cron to execute on Sunday morning at 1am as follows: